-Abuse or Neglect Category Operational Definition Essential Defining Elements Evidentiary Issues to Consider Signs of Neglect W&IC 15610.57 (a)(b) Neglect is defined as the refusal or failure to fulfill any part of a person's obligations or duties to a client.
-1. Negligent failure to take action, whether intentional or unintentional.
-2. Could be: Examples include, but are not limited to: General Considerations What are the indications, if any, that the client is being or has been neglected because: A person who has a fiduciary responsibility to the client has failed of to insure the client is receiving adequate care An in-home service provider has failed to provide the client with necessary care.
+Abuse or Neglect Category Operational Definition Essential Defining Elements Evidentiary Issues to Consider Signs of Neglect Neglect Neglect is defined as the refusal or failure to fulfill any part of a person's obligations or duties to a client.
+Negligent failure to take action, whether intentional or unintentional.
+Could be: Caretaker Care Custodian Person providing services (e.g. home health nurse) Person in a position of trust or fiduciary (e.g. POA) Level of care or service is what a reasonable person would provide.
+"Care custodian" means an administrator or an employee of a public or private facility or agency, or persons providing care or services for elders or dependent adults (for full definition, refer to WIC 15610.17) Examples include, but are not limited to: General Considerations What are the indications, if any, that the client is being or has been neglected because: A person who has a fiduciary responsibility to the client has failed of to insure the client is receiving adequate care An in-home service provider has failed to provide the client with necessary care.
 The client is not being provided with necessities of life such as food, water, clothing, shelter, personal hygiene, medicine, comfort personal safety and other essentials by an individual who has an implied or an agreed-upon responsibility to the client.
 A care custodian is not providing the client with the goods or services that are necessary to avoid physical harm or mental suffering.
 Have issues of neglect resulted in physical or emotional harm or hospitalization (e.g. malnutrition, dehydration, decubitus ulcers, depression, decrease in quality of life, social withdrawal, etc)?
 Is the client being neglected due to retaliation/family dynamics (e.g. son or daughter unhappy with their upbringing)?
 What is the level of stress in the in the household due to financial, family, marital, or health problems?
 Are the client and suspected abuser known to APS because of prior reports?
 Is law enforcement investigating this as a crime?
 Client has bad hygiene and smells of foul odor.
 Client has long, dirty, and unkempt finger and toe nails.
 The suspected abuser is creating a risk to the client's health by not providing the prescribed medication properly (e.g. diabetes or high blood pressure) not providing transportation to medical/mental health visits not complying with the client's medical appointments Client's home is in dilapidated condition.
 Client has been living with no running water, heat, or electricity.
 Client is found soiled and the house smells of feces.
-The suspected abuser refuses to dress the client or dresses the client inappropriately.
+The suspected abuser refuses to dress the client inappropriately.
 The suspected abuser fails to protect the client from health and safety hazards (e.g. allowing pets to defecate and urinate in the home).